jhpyle/docassemble/_docs/functions.md

 * `subtitle`: the [subtitle](#get_title) of the interview.
 * `utc_modtime`: the modification time of the interview, in [UTC].
 * `utc_starttime`: the start time of the interview, in [UTC].
 * `valid`: whether the interview session can be resumed.
+Sometimes there is an error with the interview that prevents it from being resumed.

 The `interview_list()` function takes an optional keyword argument `exclude_invalid`.
 If this is set to `False`, a session will be included even if there is an error that would prevent the session from being resumed.
-By default, sessions will only be included if they can be resumed.
+By default, `exclude_invalue` is `True`, meaning that sessions will only be included if they can be resumed.
 You can check whether as session can be resumed by checking the value of the `valid` key.

 You can also use `interview_list()` to delete interview sessions.
-If you set the optional keyword parameter `action` to `delete_all`, all of the user's interview sessions will be deleted.
-You can delete a particular session by setting `action` to `delete`, with optional keyword parameter `filename` set to the filename of the session's interview, and optional keyword parameter `session` set to the session ID of the session.
+If you set the optional keyword parameter `action` to `'delete_all'`, all of the user's interview sessions will be deleted.
+You can delete a particular session by setting `action` to `'delete'`, with optional keyword parameter `filename` set to the filename of the session's interview, and optional keyword parameter `session` set to the session ID of the session.